Exploratory Studies Highlight

 Q: If I do not have a major, how do I know what courses to take?

-A: Your academic advisor will help you decide what courses to take based on university requirements (ENGL 101, PE, Math proficiency) and distribution requirements (12 credits in Humanities, Social Sciences, and Math/Science) as well as introductory courses of majors you may be interested in.
+A: Your academic advisor will help you decide what courses to take based on university requirements (ENGL 101, Math proficiency, and PE) and distribution requirements (12 credits in Humanities, Social Sciences, and Math/Science) as well as introductory courses of majors you may be interested in.

 Q: If I play a sport, do I need to take Physical Education?